top of page

 • Body fat redistribution: This means the fat deposits many AFAB people have centralized in their hips and thighs become more centralized in the abdomen.
 As a thicker person, this has been my least favorite thing.
 Your eyes and face may develop a more angular appearance as facial fat decreases and shifts.

 • A deeper voice: Testosterone causes a thickening of the vocal chords, which can result in a deeper voice.
-My throat was hoarse and my voice broke often for the first few months, and I found some creative ways to explain it away to people who didn't know I was on testosterone.
+My throat was hoarse and my voice broke often for the first few months, and began to even out after a year.
 Some people also do voice training to fully make use of their deeper voice and sound more masculine.

-• Bottom growth: I was very worried about growing a penis when I first started taking testosterone because I did not want one and most of the resources I consulted said it would happen.
-Even many medical resources refer to the clitoral growth from HRT as "a small penis".
+• Bottom growth: I was very worried about growing a penis when I first started taking testosterone because I did not want one and most of the resources I consulted described bottom growth this way.
+Even medical resources often refer to the clitoral growth from HRT as "a small penis".
 While many people find gender confirmation in referring to their bottom growth as a t-dick, you will not grow a penis.
 Instead, your clitoris grows in size, especially during sex when it becomes erect similar to a penis.
 Avoiding tight or ill-fitting pants or underwear is helpful as it is sensitive in the beginning.

 • Increased libido: During the first few months, this was very uncomfortable for me.
 As an asexual person, I generally don't think about or interact with my genitals unless my partner desires it, and constantly feeling aroused was very bothersome.
 Thankfully, I now feel at equilibrium with my body again.
 Whether or not you have a partner, buying a sleeve or air pulse vibrator for your bottom growth can be helpful to understand how your body works and avoid any shame from having an increased libido.